Kei18/mapf-IR/readme.md

 ## Demo
 ![100 agents in arena](/material/arena_100agents.gif)

-100 agents in arena, planned by PIBT in 67ms
+100 agents in arena, planned by PIBT in 67ms.

 ![1000 agents in brc202d](/material/brc202d_1000agents.gif)

-1000 agents in brc202d, planned by PIBT-Complete in 84sec
+1000 agents in brc202d, planned by PIBT-Complete in 84sec.
+The gif shows a part of an MAPF plan.

 ## Building